HarunaDev/to-do-app/README.md

 ## TO DO APP

-To do app with speech to text feature using the speech API
+To do app with voice speech to text feature using the speech API.

+app hosted on netlify @ speaxt.netlify.app